sharmaeklavya2/blog-source/content/posts/hobbies.md

 * **Watching movies**:
   I rarely watch movies (less than once a month).
   I mostly watch English movies.
   My favorites are 'The Matrix' and 'Avatar'.
-I also like the Marvel movies.
+I also like Marvel movies.
   Among Indian movies, Baahubali is my favorite.

 * **Video games**: